Play-Doh

-Play-Doh, also known as Play-Dough, is a modeling compound for young children to make arts and crafts projects.
-The product was first manufactured in Cincinnati, Ohio, United States, as a wallpaper cleaner in the 1930s.
+Play-Doh, also known as Play-Dough, is an American brand of modeling compound marketed for young children to make arts and crafts projects.
+The product was first manufactured in Cincinnati, Ohio, as a wallpaper cleaner in the 1930s.
 Play-Doh was then reworked and marketed to Cincinnati schools in the mid-1950s.
 Play-Doh was demonstrated at an educational convention in 1956 and prominent department stores opened retail accounts.

 Advertisements promoting Play-Doh on influential children's television shows in 1957 furthered the product's sales.
 Since its launch on the toy market in the mid-1950s, Play-Doh has generated a considerable amount of ancillary merchandise such as the Fun Factory.